MCSLTeam/MCSL2/README_EN.md

 ### What can MCSL2 do?
 ~~Can help you very easily open a server of Minecraft: Java Edition.~~ XD

- - **💻 Simple and beautiful interface**: Written with Qt5 framework, collocate with QSS，powered by rounded corners（
+ - **💻 Simple and beautiful interface**: Written with Qt5 framework, collocate with QSS，*powered by rounded corners*
  - **🎞️ Multiple servers can be managed**: With a MCSL2, the servers are all yours!
  - **⏬ All-in-One download service**: Powered by MCSLAPI, with the Aria2 download engine, speed fly!
  - **⚡ Quickly configure a server**: A few options to quickly configure a new server!